 Shown above, Dr. Greg Schumacher with Ohio Geologic Survey collaborates with Bill Heimbrock of the Dry Dredgers on a study of trilobite epizoans.

-Connects with amateur fossil collectors from other areas via our web site, joint field trips with neighboring groups, and via our partnerships with the Cincinnati Mineral Society and the Kentucky Paleontological Society.
+Connects with amateur fossil collectors from other areas via our web site, joint field trips with neighboring groups such as the Kentucky Paleontological Society., and via our partnership with the Cincinnati Mineral Society.

 Donate fossils to local schools as class material.